learn-co-curriculum/git-remotes-with-github-readme/README.md

 ## Problem Statement

-GitHub does nothing special in the git universe.
+As strange as it may seem, GitHub does nothing special in the git universe.
 It's just another git repository in the cloud.
-Creating remote repositories on GitHub is very handy if you're ever working on a project while using multiple computers, and is especially helpful if you're working on a project with others.
-If you don't want to work with anyone else, you may not need remotes, but, in our case, we want to work with others!
-So, we have to talk about remotes.
+A repository that's non-local is called a _remote_.
+You've seen how valuable _remotes_ are for _getting_ software.
+Let's learn about the other side of the equation: let's learn to mirror our _local_ repository to a _remote_ using `git push` and `git remote`.
+Once your code is on a _remote_, it's backed up &mdash; which is always a good thing &mdash; and it's available for _someone else_ to `fork` or `clone` and benefit from.
+You might see the hint of a collaboration model there.
+We'll talk about collaboration soon, but first, let's learn how to `push` our code!

 ## Objectives